treeman/jonashietala/drafts/the_steam_deck_brought_me_back_to_gaming.markdown

 Or you can play *the whole series*, including the newest Switch games, on the Deck.

-I admit this is a contrived example because I haven't done this yet (I plan to play through the most popular ones at some point), so here's a list of games that we've emulated:
+I admit this is a contrived example because I haven't done this yet (I plan to play through the most popular ones at some point), so here's a list of games that we've actually played:

 ## Mario Kart 8 Deluxe